 Total votes cast 126

-14m.
-From a boulder mantel onto a ledge then use the old peg hole (6a for the short) and make a hard move to finger holds and easier climbing.
-Unprotected, pads help lower the grade.
+From a lurking boulder, mantel onto a narrow ledge then use the old peg hole (6a for the short) to gain finger-holds and easier climbing.
+Soft, but unprotected.
+Pads help lower the grade.
 Long John's Left-hand is a different ball-game at E6 6c.

 Login to your ROCKFAX account to add your comments - Search for comments.